IEEE.org | IEEE Xplore Digital Library | IEEE Standards | IEEE Spectrum | More Sites

 Call for Award Nominations

 High-gain observers play an important role in the design of feedback control for nonlinear systems.
-This lectures overviews the essentials of this technique.
-After a brief historical background, a motivating example is used to illustrate the main features of high-gain observers, with emphasis on the peaking phenomenon and the role of control saturation in dealing with it.
+This lecture overviews the essentials of this technique.
+A motivating example is used to illustrate the main features of high-gain observers, with emphasis on the peaking phenomenon and the role of control saturation in dealing with it.
 The use of the observer in feedback control is discussed and a nonlinear separation principle is presented.
 The use of an extended high-gain observer as a disturbance estimator is covered.
 Challenges in implementing high-gain observers are discussed, with the effect of measurement noise as the most serious one.
 Techniques to cope with measurement noise are presented.
-The lecture ends by listing the speaker's experience with experimental testing of high-gain observers.
+The lecture ends by listing examples of experimental testing of high-gain observers.